daisvke/winkey/README.md

 Windows IME processes Japanese input in stages and sends messages (`WM_IME_STARTCOMPOSITION`, `WM_IME_COMPOSITION`, `WM_IME_ENDCOMPOSITION`) to the focused window.
 The low-level keyboard hook only sees raw key codes, not composed text.

+Because of this, we will only get the composed characters like Japanese characters from the window titles, not from the keyhooks.

 ---

 ## 6. Dead Keys Problem